victorlaerte/wedeploy.com/node/electric/src/pages/docs/auth/sign-in-with-github/index.md

 </intent-filter>

 // On your Activity:
-AuthProvider provider = new AuthProvider.Builder()
+ProviderAuthorization.Builder provider = new ProviderAuthorization.Builder()
   .redirectUri("oauth-wedeploy://[mypackagename]")
-  .provider(Provider.GITHUB)
+  .provider(ProviderAuthorization.Provider.GITHUB)
   .providerScope("user:email")
   .build();

 WeDeploy.auth(authUrl)
   .signIn(this, provider);

-// Use Auth auth = TokenAuth.getAuthFromIntent(intent); to get the token from the Intent
+// To get the token inside the Activity that you have set the intent-filter:
+Authorization authorization = TokenAuthorization.getAuthorizationFromIntent(getIntent());
 ```

 <aside>